soi-20/brains/README.md

 # Functional Flow

-This is an experimental project.
-I'm trying to turn my brain into an Open-source brains with collective intelligence.
+I'm trying to turn my brain into an functional Open-source brains with collective intelligence.

 ## Table of Contents (Still in process)